On potential theory of Markov processes with jump kernels decaying at the boundary: Estimates in the half-space

 Since $\int_{D(1,1)}y_d^p |y|^{-d-\alpha-\beta_1}\, dy =+\infty$, we can choose $r_0$ small enough so that

 Hence, for all $r\in (0, r_0]$

-In the remainder of this section, we will, in several places, need Lemma \ref{l:dynkin-hp}, an extension of Proposition \ref{p:Dynkin} to functions which are neither smooth nor of compact support.
+In the remainder of this section, we will, in several places, need Lemma \ref{l:dynkin-hp} (which uses the additional assumption \textbf{(B4)}), an extension of Proposition \ref{p:Dynkin} to functions which are neither smooth nor of compact support.
 Since its proof is rather technical, in order not to interrupt the flow of the presentation, we postpone it to Section \ref{s:10}.